-We have modified the manuscript addressing all the comments from both of the referees.
-Below are the replies to Referees #1 and #2 followed by the revised manuscript which includes all the changes marked in blue.
+We have modified the manuscript addressing the comment from Referee #2 who required further changes to the manuscript.
+In addition, Editor had additional comments.
+Below are the replies to comments followed by the revised manuscript which includes all the changes marked in blue.